-The provisions and conditions in this ATMP are designed to protect Park resources and visitor experience from the effects of commercial air tours, and to support NPS management objectives for the Park.
+The provisions and conditions in this ATMP are designed to protect Park resources, visitor experience, and tribal lands from the effects of commercial air tours, and to support NPS management objectives for the Park.

-Under the Act, the FAA was required to grant Interim Operating Authority (IOA) for air tours over the Park or within 1⁄2 mile of the Park's boundary.
+Under the Act, the FAA was required to grant Interim Operating Authority (IOA) for commercial air tours over the Park or within 1⁄2 mile of the Park's boundary.
 IOA does not provide any operating conditions (e.g., routes, altitudes, time of day, etc.) for air tours other than an annual limit.

 The total number of air tours authorized under this ATMP is consistent with the existing air tours reported over the Park.
-The annual flight limits in this ATMP are intended to protect visitor experience, wildlife, tribal use, and cultural resources, and backcountry character throughout the Park by limiting the number of potential disturbances caused by commercial air tours.
+The annual flight limits in this ATMP are intended to protect visitor experience (including interpretive programs), cultural resources, tribal use, sensitive species, and wilderness areas throughout the Park by limiting the number of potential disturbances caused by commercial air tours.